dmontagu/fastapi-utils/docs/user-guide/session.md

 However, the recommended approach for using SQLAlchemy's ORM with FastAPI has evolved over time to reflect both insights from the community and the addition of new features to FastAPI.

-The `fastapi_restful.session` module contains an implementation making use of the most up-to-date best practices for managing SQLAlchemy sessions with FastAPI.
+The `fastapi_utils.session` module contains an implementation making use of the most up-to-date best practices for managing SQLAlchemy sessions with FastAPI.

 ---

 ## `FastAPISessionMaker`
-The `fastapi_restful.session.FastAPISessionMaker` class conveniently wraps session-making functionality for use with FastAPI.
+The `fastapi_utils.session.FastAPISessionMaker` class conveniently wraps session-making functionality for use with FastAPI.
 This section contains an example showing how to use this class.

 Let's begin with some infrastructure.
 The first thing we'll do is make sure we have an ORM